dav-par/eng114_DevOps/Documentation/docs/vpc_task.md

 ## Create VPC documentation
 [click here](/Documentation/docs/vpc.md)

-## Redploy two tier architecture on VPC
+## Redeploy two-tier architecture on VPC
 - Diagram first
-- Create private subnet for monogodb
+- Create a private subnet for monogodb
 - Design the public subnet and app ec2 connecting to the private subnet and db ec2
 - Rules
     - private ec2 and subnet must not have a public ip
 - Notes
     - public subnet already made
     - private subnet and db ec2 should not have public IP
-- Explain route table for private subnet
+- Explain route table for the private subnet
     - rules
     - do you need one
 - Optional
-    - create NACL for your subnets for an addtional layer
+    - create NACL for your subnets for an additional layer

 ## Diagram
 ![first draft](/Documentation/resources/aws/vpc_first.png)

 ## Prerequisites
-To complete this task successfully you will need
+### To complete this task successfully you will need
 - Fully scripted and seeded db ami - [my script to set up ami](/aws_setup/db_setup/aws_db_provision.sh)
 - Full script to set up app on ec2 which starts the app automatically - [my script](/aws_setup/app_setup/aws_app_provision.sh)
 - VPC set up with internet gateway. public subnet and route table
     - VPC (empty house)
         -Only use IP4
-        - Use chosen CIDR block, in our case this is 10.0.0.4/16
+        - Use chosen CIDR block, in our case this is 10.0.0.0/16
     - IG
         - Create and attach to VPC
     - Subnet